 WC144 SeptOct 2025 - Magazine - Page 26

-potential to influence changes in
+indirect emissions and their potential to influence changes in external

-external sources.
-The approach was
+sources.
+The approach taken by the

-qualitative and presented numerous
+and presented numerous challenges.

-system.
-There are often multiple
+There are often multiple factors to

-factors to consider, and they may
+consider, and they may have varying

-GHG emissions.
-This easy-to-use
+sions.
+This easy-to-use OWWA/

-for Ontario, can be leveraged and
+WEAO tool can be leveraged and

 transformed to support water